The Best Time to Visit San Francisco (in 2023)

 When to Visit San Francisco for Good Weather

 Generally, June through September are the driest months in San Francisco.
 This is the most agreeable time to visit the city to avoid unexpected and unpleasant rain showers.
-Day temperatures average 76°F and nights are typically around 55°F.
+Day temperatures average around 67°F and nights are typically around 55°F.

 The temperatures tend to steadily decline going into autumn and winter, and can see low temperatures in the 30s.
 This can be an uncomfortable time to travel and you will likely never leave your hotel without at least two or three coats.
 Be prepared to layer up if you visit San Francisco in the late fall, winter, or early spring months.

 In my opinion, June and September are the best times to visit San Francisco.
 They have warmer weather and there is a chance that schools may still be in session, making your summer experience more pleasant and less crowded.

 When to Visit San Francisco on a Budget

 If you’re looking to visit San Francisco on a budget, then you will want to visit the city in the off-shoulder months of October-April.
 The busy summer tourist season is the most expensive time in San Francisco, and most hotels and tours double in price at that time.

 Budget during your San Francisco trip while still experiencing the best weather by going in September-October or May-June.
 If saving money is your top priority, then you will find the best deals in the winter.

 If you will be traveling to San Francisco in the winter, then you should find indoor activities to occupy your time.
 Restaurants with hot cocoa and fireplaces will be your accomplice in the cold winter months.
 For activities, check out the many art and history museums in San Francisco.